turingschool/second-shift/aws1/lessons/3_eb_rails.md

 			<ul>
 				<li>Under the <b>Software</b> box, click "Modify".</li>
 				<img class="screenshot" src="{{ site.url }}/assets/images/ebconfiguresoftware.png" alt="Screen shot for modifying software config">
 				<li>Scroll to the bottom where you'll see inputs for <b>Environment properties</b>.
-In here, you'll need to add five keys, which are the database environment variables we referenced in our <code>database.yml</code> file earlier plus one more variable:</li>
+In here, you'll need to add six keys, five of which are the database environment variables we referenced in our <code>database.yml</code> file earlier plus one more variable:</li>
 				<ul>
 					<li>You'll first need to set <code>SECRET_KEY_BASE</code>: you can get this by typing <code>$ rake secret</code> in your terminal while you're in the Rails app.
 The output is what you'll paste in for the value.</li>
 					<li><code>RDS_PORT</code>: use <code>5432</code> (this is the Postgres port, which you can also find on your RDS dashboard)</li>